Faculty Research Summaries

 Stephen R. Tate

-Primary Research Areas: Cryptography and Computer Security
+Primary Research Areas: Computer Security, Secure Software, and Cryptography

 Other Expertise: Algorithms, Data Compression, and Theoretical Computer Science